-Looking for ways you can celebrate?
+Looking for ways you can get involved?
 This list will help you get started.

 Activity Description Awards Acknowledge the achievements of staff members championing inclusive and accessible practices in the workplace.
 Your workplace could also sponsor community awards to recognise the contributions of people with disability in your local community.
-Awareness in action Put up posters and decorations in your workplace and take a group photo to post on social media or on your staff intranet.
+Awareness in action • Put up posters and decorations in your workplace and take a group photo to post on social media or on your staff intranet.
 Fundraising Help a charity organisation that provides services and supports for people with disability by volunteering or supporting a fundraising drive.
 You could also run a fundraiser at your workplace with a particular theme or activity and ask staff to donate.
 Guest speaker Organise a guest speaker with disability to speak at your workplace and share their story.

-Activity Morning or afternoon tea Sporting game or activity
+Morning or afternoon tea Host a morning or afternoon in your workplace.
+Consider inviting a person with disability, disability advocate and/or your local member to speak.